 2. “We show the branches and draw marks on the birch trunk.”

-6. "Coloring Butterflies"
+6. "Coloring butterflies."

-8. "Coloring the clouds, painting the sun."
+8. “Coloring the clouds, finishing the sun.”

 Lesson topic: Berries.